Why Do Stores Put Out Halloween Decorations So Early?

 Are you one of the millions of people that start shopping for Halloween before school even starts?

 If you’re like us, you have a running list of Halloween costume ideas that you excitedly add to throughout the year.
-Some of them, like “trucker princess,” is not exactly what you could find at a retail store.
-But the more common costumes—like a regular ole’ princess costume like this—can be found anywhere.
+Some of them, like “trucker princess,” are not exactly what you could find at a retail store.
+But the more common costumes—like a regular ole’ princess costume—can be found anywhere.
 Even as early as September.
 Here’s what Halloween could look like this year.

-Insights from a 2018 study conducted by the National Retail Federation (NRF) stated that more than a third of consumers will start buying Halloween products in September or earlier.
-Nine billion dollars was predicted to have been spent on Halloween in 2018.
-The NRF study also predicted that seven in ten consumers planned to celebrate Halloween in 2018, spending an average of $87 per person, purchasing “everything from decorations to candy to costumes (even for beloved pets).”
+Insights from a study conducted by the National Retail Federation (NRF) stated that more than a third of consumers will start buying Halloween products in September or earlier.
+Almost 9 billion dollars was predicted to have been spent on Halloween in 2019.
+The NRF study also predicted that 172 million consumers planned to celebrate Halloween in 2019, spending an average of $86.27 per person, purchasing “everything from decorations to candy to costumes (even for beloved pets).”

 According to the survey, the majority of shoppers planned to purchase Halloween items from discount, specialty, and department stores.
 Others take inspiration from an online search starting as early as August in some cases, or from these 17 genius ideas for last-minute Halloween costumes.
 This is good news for stores who get to reap the profits, though.

 Roberta Gleicher, a business development consultant and award-winning district manager, said as a customer, she finds it annoying that stores put out decorations in August—but as a business consultant, she recommends they do so.
 “It has to do with subliminal psychology.
 Stores try to keep customers in there as long as possible because the more time they spend, the more they will shop and buy.
 Once they’re shopping, they see holiday decorations and get in the holiday spirit,” Gleicher says.